farwaali08/pyber-analysis/README.md

 * The average fare per ride and driver
 * The total fare by city type

+In the second part of the analysis, the weekly fares for each city type were plotted over a period of 5 months in order to determine trends in usage and revenue.

 The data was analyzed using the Pandas and Matplotlib libraries in Python 3.9.3, and visualized in Jupyter Notebook 6.3.0.

 ## QUICK LINKS